Asia School of Business

 • Participant, 4th UN South Asia Forum on Business and Human Rights, Kathmandu, Nepal, 20-22 March, 2023.

-• Co-Convener, ‘The Natural’ in International Law, Amsterdam Center for International Law, Asia School of Business, Graduate Institute Global Governance Centre, Amsterdam, 8-9 September 2022.
+• Co-Convenor, ‘The Natural’ in International Law, Amsterdam Center for International Law, Asia School of Business, Graduate Institute Global Governance Centre, Amsterdam, 8-9 September 2022.

-• ICONS Annual Conference, ‘Global Problems and Prospects in Public Law’, Wrocław, 4-6 July 2022.
+• Panelist, ICON•S Annual Conference, ‘Global Problems and Prospects in Public Law’, Wrocław, 4-6 July 2022.

 • Inequality, Silence, and ‘the Natural’ in International Law, ANU Law School’s 60th Anniversary Conference: Public Law and Inequality, Canberra, February 2022.

-• Working Group on ‘The Natural’ in International Law, Organizer / Participant, ICONS Conference, ‘The Future of Public Law’, Mundo (online), July 2021.
+• Working Group on ‘The Natural’ in International Law, Panel Organizer, ICON•S Conference, ‘The Future of Public Law’, Mundo, 8-10 July 2021.

 • Solidarity and ‘The Natural’ in International Law, 2020 ESIL Research Forum, ‘Solidarity: The Quest for Founding Utopias in International Law’, Catania, April 2021.